jcbuisson/jcb-vertical-split-panel/README.md

-# `jcb-upload` Web Component Documentation
+# `jcb-vertical-split-panel` Web Component Documentation

 ## Description

-A custom-element that displays a drag-and-drop zone and handles file uploads.
+A custom-element that displays two panels separated by a vertical, mouse-adjustable separation

 ---